 - business termination

 If you would like to schedule mediation, please contact us or call (406) 522-8442.

 The CMC offers conflict resolution trainings for work place conflict, human resources, middle and high school peer mediation, general mediation, and family mediation training.
 We can also create a specialized training for your company upon request.
 Please contact us or call (406) 522-8442 to discuss your options.

-LIMITED INCOME family mediation program
+LIMITED INCOME mediation program

 The fees charged to the parties do not cover the costs of this program.
 This program is largely grant-funded by the Gilhousen Family Foundation, Greater Gallatin United Way, and the Montana Justice Foundation.

 In 2005 Gallatin County Judges created Minor in Possession (MIP) Impact Panels, convened and facilitated by CMC, to give youth the opportunity to understand how their behavior affects others.
 The panel is comprised of three or four community members who have been impacted in their personal or professional experiences by a minor in possession.
 Speakers share their personal stories from the heart and do not judge, blame, or lecture offenders.

 In 1997, as a community response to the Columbine school shooting, the CMC developed a peer mediation program for the Bozeman and Belgrade School Districts.
 We work collaboratively with these schools to train middle and high school students as "peer mediators."
 Our peer mediation program teaches students how to help their peers resolve bullying issues and disputes through negotiation before they escalate into violence.

 Because of the positive results we have witnessed in our current peer mediations programs, CMC is currently working to expand these programs to Park County and other communities, particularly those in lower-income areas.
 To learn more about how the CMC can support your school, contact us or call (406) 522-8442.

 Please click here for an example of an outstanding program from Chief Joseph Middle School!